apimatic/core-lib-python/README.md

 ## Installation
-You will need Python 3.7-3.11 to support this package.
+You will need Python version 3.8+ to support this package.

 Simply run the command below to install the core library in your SDK.
 The core library will be added as a dependency your SDK.